 Have you ever wanted to escape the day-to-day routine of your mundane life?
 Do you wish you had some escape portal that would take you somewhere in the country and far, far, far away from the city when the going got tough?
 Well after reading Shangri-La Trailer Park I think my questions were answered and my positivity was confirmed.
-Obviously I would prefer a trailer park to not be my primary residence, god willing, but for mere entertainment a few long weekends a year I think would increase my cultural awareness.
+Obviously I would prefer an existence of mobile living to not be my primary residence, god willing, but for mere entertainment a few long weekends a year I think would increase my cultural awareness.

 The story begins while a Native American man named Maistoinna is on a spiritual quest through the Appalachian Mountain range.
 Due to the loss of his nephew he seems to have lost touch with his inner spiritual animal, The Bear.
 He goes on this spiritual voyage through the rough terrain in hopes of regaining this mythical connection.
 What he encounters is a whole host of problems, and I am not talking pesky mosquitoes.